sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-1.md

 This room is part 1 in a 3-part series going over the fundamentals of Linux, a family of open-source Unix-like operating systems.

-## Task 1
+## Task 1: Introduction

+Task 1 welcomes you to the module and explains what you will learn.

 ## Task 2: A Bit of Background on Linux

+Task 2 explains where Linux is commonly used: websites, control panels, critical infrastructure, etc. The task also explains that Linux is an umbrella for a group of similar Unix-like operating systems.

 <details>
   <summary>Research: What year was the first release of a Linux operating system?</summary>
   1991
+  This information can be found with a quick Google search.
 The original Linux kernel was released on September 17, 1991.
 </details>

+## Task 3: Interacting With Your First Linux Machine (In-Browser)

+Task 3 explains how to interact with a Linux machine in TryHackMe.

 ## Task 4: Running Your First few Commands

+Task 4 introduces two commands:
+- `echo`:	Output any text that we provide
+- `whoami`:	Find out what user you're currently logged in as

 <details>
 <summary>If we wanted to output the text "TryHackMe", what would our command be?</summary>